DesleyAalderink/weekly-nerd/moodle-accessibility-test.md

 # Introduction
-After I saw the talk of Ischa Gast at Schiphol talking about accessibility on the internet I got curious.
+On Wednesday march 28th my minor class and I when to see Ischa Gast at Schiphol talking about accessibility on the internet.
+Ischa is the kind of guy who after testing a website for accessibility he will Tweet about it in the hope that the problem will get fixed.
+After Ischa's talk I got curious.
 In my minor that's linked with my education they always say that accessibility is really important and that you should always design for it.
 I wonder, is the internal website from my education made accessible?
 Let's find out!

 ## Moodle Tab Navigation
 Moodle is a platform where we can find our classes and homework.
 Let's start with a tab navigation.